Luke Farmer

 Luke Farmer (born 25 September 1980) is an Australian rules football field umpire in the Australian Football League.
-He has umpired 185 career games in the AFL.
+He has umpired 185 career games in the AFL, including 5 finals.
 He debuted in a Round 1 match between Adelaide and Essendon at AAMI Stadium on 1 April 2007.

-He is currently a secondary school physical education teacher at Christ Church Grammar School, Western Australia, and has a Bachelor of Science and a Diploma in Education.
+He is currently Head of Health and Physical Education at Christ Church Grammar School, Western Australia, and has a Bachelor of Science and a Diploma in Education.